Paul preaches for free

 Paul quoted Deuteronomy 25:4.
 Farmers used oxen to pull wooden sleds over harvested stalks of grain to knock the kernels loose.

 Paul doesn’t back this up with a quote from Jesus.
 But three gospel writers do.
-“Jesus sent out the twelve apostles with these instructions….‘Don’t take any money….because those who work deserve to be fed’” (Matthew 10:9-10 NLT).
+“Jesus sent out the twelve apostles with these instructions….‘Don’t take any money….because those who work deserve to be fed’” (Matthew 10:9-10 New Living Translation).
 See also Mark 6:7-11; Luke 9:3.

 Some Bible experts say Paul has slavery in mind, with slaves doing their work and not expecting any reward for it.
 Jesus: “Think of yourself as the slave.
 When you have done the work you are supposed to do, don’t get a big head about it.
 Say, ‘We’re just doing our job.’”
 (Luke 17:10).